-Below is an outline of all important stages in the product design cycle, sharing some skills and frameworks that I have found to be highly effective, based on my past experience working collaboratively with product owners, product managers, designers, testers and developers.
+Below is an outline of all important stages in product design (highly based on the design thinking method).
+Sharing some frameworks and skills that I have found to be highly effective, based on past experience working collaboratively with product owners, product managers, designers, testers and developers.

 01. Discovery through Empathy

-Discovery is a preliminary phase in the UX design process that involves researching the problem space and gathering enough evidence to help frame the problem(s) to be solved.
-Discoveries do not involve testing hypotheses or solutions.
+Discovery is a preliminary phase in any product design process this involves researching within the problem space and gathering enough ‘evidence’ or insights to help frame the problem(s) to be solved.
+Discovery should not involve testing hypotheses or solutions, that comes later.

-Skills and frameworks that have proven valuable include user interviews, surveys, empathy mapping, user needs statements and persona development.
+Methods and frameworks that have proven valuable include: customer journeys, user interviews, empathy mapping, user needs statements and persona.
 Super effective: 5 Whys technique (link)

 02. Defining and understanding Value

-It's important to have a deep understanding of the value your product aims to provide to users.
+It's important to have a deep understanding of the value your product aims or provides to users.
 This involves identifying the core benefits and outcomes that users expect or desire.
-By grasping the value proposition, you can align your design decisions and efforts to deliver that value.
-This alignment is critical if you want your organization to be product-led rather than sales-led.
+By having a good grasp of the value proposition, you can align your design decisions and efforts to deliver or enhance that value.
+A customer will only pay you or is loyal if there is a value exchange.
+Product-led companies typically perform better than sales-led companies, because they understand the value proposition better, more concisely and thus have lower customer acquisition costs (CAC).

-During the definition stage, we define the core value we want to deliver (e.g., for a new product launch) or frame the problems users are facing within existing flows.
+During the definition stage, we define the core value we want to deliver (in the case of new product re/launch) or frame the value an enhanced user flow might bring.
 This step is critical as it sets boundaries on the desired outcome of any design experimentation by defining the metrics of success.

-Techniques such as value proposition canvases, user journey mapping, and empathy mapping can help you gain insights into user motivations, pain points, and desired outcomes.
+Techniques such as value proposition canvas, user journey mapping, and empathy mapping can help you articulate insights on user motivations, pain points, and desired outcomes to the rest of the team or company.

 Helps align teams to roadmaps and goals.
 It is as well critical for companies to maximize their efforts and achieve better outcomes.

-Prioritization frameworks like the below can help you determine which ideas should be pursued first.
+Prioritization frameworks like the below can help you determine which efforts should the ideation stage pursue first.
 Considering factors such as user needs, business goals, technical constraints, and resources available is crucial in this step.

 04. Ideation

 This phase involves generating a wide range of ideas to address the identified user needs.
-Brainstorming sessions, sketching, and concept mapping can be used to foster creativity and encourage diverse perspectives..
+Brainstorming sessions, sketching, and concept mapping can be used to foster creativity and encourage diverse perspectives, while being awesome conveyers of proposed solutions.

 Design thinking and the use of ideation tools like mind maps or affinity diagrams can greatly assist in this process.